Instituto Cubano del Arte e Industria Cinematográficos: In the 1960s

-Due to some institutions establishing before ICAIC, they organized workshops to train technicians.
-These institutions include Film Department at Havana University, Sociedad Cultural "Nuestro Tiempo" (Cultural Society "Our Times") and Catholic Center of Cinematographic Orientation (CCOC).
-Therefore, Cuba's film industry did not lack of skilled technicians, but it lacked experienced directors.
+Due to some institutions established before ICAIC, they organized workshops to train technicians.
+These institutions include the Film Department at Havana University, Sociedad Cultural "Nuestro Tiempo" (Cultural Society "Our Times") and the Catholic Center of Cinematographic Orientation (CCOC).
+Therefore, Cuba's film industry did not lack skilled technicians, but it lacked experienced directors.
 Tomás Gutiérrez Alea and Julio García Espinosa were the only two main directors in Cuba in the 1960s, so the international program for educating young directors became indispensable.
 ICAIC sent trainee directors to work as assistants in France, Italy, East Germany, and elsewhere.
-Working as an assistant can help understand the whole process of filmmaking.
-And the basic filmmaking skill is very useful when they become directors in the future.
+Working as an assistant helped trainees learn basic filmmaking skills and become more comfortable with directing.

-In 1960, Cine Cubano, the ICAIC’s film journal, is published.
+In 1960, Cine Cubano, the ICAIC’s film journal, was published.
 It includes films, interviews, filmographies, and movie plots.
 They put education into powerful words.
-Cine Cubano invites all people to submit their writings and share their opinions to the films, as well as teach their critical thinking.
-Beyond subsidies by the government, ICAIC receives a lot of sponsorships from Cine Cubano.
-Thanks to these sponsorships, the ICAIC have money on financing films, training filmmakers and educating audiences.
+Cine Cubano invites all people to submit their writings, share their opinions on the films, as well as teach their critical thinking.
+Beyond subsidies from the government, ICAIC receives a lot of sponsorships from Cine Cubano.
+Thanks to these sponsorships, the ICAIC has money to spend on financing films, training filmmakers and educating audiences.